jiannystein/eatermy/content/homepage/services.md

 ---

-Explore Our Simple yet Flavorful Menu, or alternatively, [download our menu in PDF](menu/Eatermy-Oct-2023.pdf)😉
+Explore Our Simple yet Flavorful Menu, or alternatively, [download the full menu in PDF](menu/Eatermy-Oct-2023.pdf)😉

 ---